GOALS-JWST: Revealing the Buried Star Clusters in the Luminous Infrared Galaxy VV 114: Results

 On the other hand, when we compare the cluster candidates that were originally identified in the {\it HST}/F814W image (4060 sources with a S/N $\geq 3$ in 5 pixels), we find that $298/374$ ($80\%$) of the compact cluster candidates identified with NIRCam were detected with {\it HST}/F814W.
 This fraction decreases to 60\% and 40\% for {\it HST}/F435W and {\it HST}/F336W, respectively.
 This comparison demonstrates that at least $20-60\%$ of the sources identified in the NIR are completely missed at optical and UV wavelengths, where clusters were identified down to limit of $m_{F336W} (\mathrm{Vega}) \sim 26$ mag \citep{linden21}.

 In Figure 2 we zoom-in on the string of massive star-forming regions in the spiral arm extending from the western galaxy, that contains several UV- and optically-bright clusters (identified as the bright white sources - left Panel), as well as sources which appear very red, possibly still embedded in their birth clouds (white arrows).
 In the right Panel it is clear that these faint red sources are much brighter in the longer-wavelength {\it JWST} images, further suggesting that are highly obscured, and possibly young.
-Finally, the right panel of Figure 2 demonstrates that many massive star-forming regions in VV 114 contain a mix of very young (red) and intermediate-age (blue) stellar clusters.
+Compact sources identified in our {\it JWST} NIRCam images are circled in grey, sources identified in our {\it HST} images alone are circled in black, and sources which appear in both catalogs are circled in purple.
+We note that the handful of sources which are only detected in {\it HST} images are all faint blue sources embedded in regions of diffuse emission, and are therefore not retained due to our higher S/N threshold ($\geq 5$) in the NIRCam LW filters.
+Overall, the right panel of Figure 2 demonstrates that many massive star-forming regions in VV 114 contain a mix of very young (red) and intermediate-age (blue) stellar clusters, many of which are detected with {\it HST}.
 This mixture is reminiscent of one of the most well-studied star-forming regions, 30 Doradus in the Large Magellanic Cloud, which contains both a UV-bright YMC, R136, as well as embedded YSOs in the NW region of the complex \citep{30dor}.

 Photometry for 374 compact clusters identified across the three NIRCam filters was then calculated using the IDL package APER.
 We used an aperture of radius 2 pixels ($0.1"$), with an annulus from 4-6 pixels to measure the 3$\sigma$-clipped mean local background surrounding each cluster.
 Errors are estimated by varying the inner-radius of the sky annulus from 2-5 pixels.
 Aperture corrections for F150W, F200W, and F356W were calculated based on the encircled energy values presented in \citet{perrin14} using the WebbPSF models.
 We additionally applied a correction for foreground Galactic extinction, using the \citet{schlafly11} dust model and the empirical reddening law of \citet{fitz99}.
 We present our measurements using the AB magnitude photometric system.
 Finally, we repeat this procedure for the 179 {\it HST}-identified clusters in \citet{linden21} so that direct comparisons of the two catalogs can be made.